JVKran/SRPL/README.md

 Last but not least, the compiler has been tested extensively with the help of unit-tests.
 These can be found in the [example directory](example) and can be compiled with the ```compile``` command in the SRPL shell.

+### Documentation
+Everything has been documented with usability and neccesity in mind.
+This boils down to not documenting every method or function, but just making sure every 'type' of function has at least been documented once.
+Documenting every operator of a number for example, would be useless and even distracting.

 ### Float and Int
 The heart of this language is the number.
 Numbers can be an integer or a float.
 Furthermore, a ```true``` is seen as a Number larger than 0.
 ``` SRPL